briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

         2. _(B)_ They must be fully licensed and ready for highway use, or

-        3. _(C)_ They must meet all standards of Section 1353.06.\
+        3. _(C)_ They must meet all standards of [Section 1353.06][].\
         (Ord.
 2010-45.
 Passed 9-13-10.)

 ## 1353.07   Floodways

-The Flood Insurance Study referenced in Section 1353.03(b) identifies a segment within special flood hazard areas known as a floodway.
-Floodways may also be delineated in other sources of flood information as specified in Section 1353.04 (d)(3).
+The Flood Insurance Study referenced in [Section 1353.03(b)][] identifies a segment within special flood hazard areas known as a floodway.
+Floodways may also be delineated in other sources of flood information as specified in [Section 1353.04(d)(3)][].
 The floodway is an extremely hazardous area due to the velocity of floodwaters which carry debris, potential projectiles and erosion potential.
-The following provisions apply within all delineated floodway areas:
+The following provisions apply within all delineated floodway
+areas:

 1. _(a)_ Prohibit encroachments, new construction, substantial improvements and other development unless a hydrologic and hydraulic analysis performed in